 How Do I Know If My Jaw Is Dislocated?
 When the temporomandibular joint becomes dislocated it will cause immense discomfort.
 If your jaw is dislocated, you will be unable to return your mouth to the closed position until the joint pops back into place.

-Symptoms of a dislocated jaw include:
+Does a dislocated jaw fix itself?

 Can you talk if your jaw is broken?